adambard/learnxinyminutes-docs/bash.html.markdown

 # The output error will overwrite the file if it exists, if you want to
 # concatenate them, use ">>" instead.

-# Commands can be substitued within other commands using $( ):
+# Commands can be substituted within other commands using $( ):
 # The following command displays the number of files and directories in the
 # current directory.
 echo "There are $(ls | wc -l) items here."

-# Bash uses a case statement that works similarily to switch in Java and C++:
+# Bash uses a case statement that works similarly to switch in Java and C++:
 case "$VARIABLE" in
     #List patterns for the conditions you want to meet
     0) echo "There is a zero.";;